-6.2 Programme Outcomes (PO)
+6.5 Programme Outcomes (PO)

-At the end of the program, the students will be able to:
+At the time of graduation, students of undergraduate degree program will be able to:

-- PO1- Critical Thinking: Develop high order critical thinking skills to address and resolve real world forensic issues. - PO2- Problem Solving: Develop problem solving skills and employ innovative approaches for effectively investigating and reconstructing crime scene, handling evidence, scientific instruments and legal reports. - PO3- Effective communication: Develop strong communication skills including reading, writing, listening, and speaking, to effectively express ideas and viewpoints. - PO4- Ethics: Apply ethical principles and commit to professional ethics, responsibilities, and norms in academic and industrial environment. - PO5- Interpersonal skills: Interact wisely and smartly within the society at personal and professional levels with a focus on achieving their target without affecting the societal harmony. - PO6- Environment and Sustainability: Practice and abide by processes required for a sustainable, healthy and safe environment and maintain contextual understanding of current environmental issues. - PO7- Team building and Leadership: Foster self-confidence, leadership and collaborative skills to navigate between multicultural and multidisciplinary environments.
+PO1- Critical Thinking: Develop high order critical thinking skills to address and resolve real world forensic issues.

+PO2- Problem Solving: Develop problem solving skills and employ innovative approaches for effectively investigating and reconstructing crime scene, handling evidence, scientific instruments and legal reports.
+PO3- Effective communication: Develop strong communication skills including reading, writing, listening, and speaking, to effectively express ideas and viewpoints.

+PO4- Ethics: Apply ethical principles and commit to professional ethics, responsibilities, and norms in academic and industrial environment.

+PO5- Interpersonal skills: Interact wisely and smartly within the society at personal and professional levels with a focus on achieving their target without affecting the societal harmony.

+PO6- Environment and Sustainability: Practice and abide by processes required for a sustainable, healthy and safe environment and maintain contextual understanding of current environmental issues.

+PO7- Team building and Leadership: Foster self-confidence, leadership and collaborative skills to navigate between multicultural and multidisciplinary environments.

-6.3 Programme Specific Outcomes (PSO)
+6.6 Programme Specific Outcomes (PSO)